fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-blazor-webassembly-aws-elastic-beanstalk.md

   <img src="/assets/img/blazoraws_pipeline_9.png" alt="Create a new environment">
 </p>

-To finalize the pipeline, create the deploy stage:
+To finalize the pipeline, create the deploy stage as you can see in the image below:

 <p align="center">
   <img src="/assets/img/blazoraws_pipeline_10.png" alt="Create a new environment">